scenarioo/scenarioo/docs/setup/Configuration.md

 ## Branch Selection List Ordering

-The ordering of the Branch Selection is configurable.
+The order of the branch entries in the top level navigation branch selection dropdown is configurable.

 Through an additional config property `branchSelectionListOrder` the following ordering options can be configured:
 * `name-ascending`: the branches are sorted by name alphabetically - default value, if value not set the behaviour is the same